jpchawanda1/transactional_database/README.md

-# transactional_database
+# OLTP & OLAP Integrated Retail Data Warehouse

+## Overview
 A simulation of a real-world retail system with an OLTP schema for daily operations, an OLAP star schema for analytics, and a custom ETL pipeline.
 Enables insights through analytical queries on sales, customers, and products.
 Ideal for practicing data modeling and BI.

-# OLTP & OLAP Integrated Retail Data Warehouse

-## Overview
-This project simulates a retail data pipeline that combines Online Transaction Processing (OLTP) and Online Analytical Processing (OLAP).

 ## Structure
 - `/oltp_schema/`: Contains the transactional schema